 - What information did I use to make this inference?

-It's important for students to understand the various types of information they use to make inferences.
+This helps students understand the different types of information they use to make inferences.
 This may include information presented in the text, or it may be background knowledge that a student brings to the learning setting.

 - How good was my thinking?